 Harnessing Solar Energy

 We recently installed solar panels on our distribution center to complement the solar array on our historically renovated world headquarters.
-With the new solar panels, our solar energy capacity will save approximately 38,000 kilowatt-hours of electricity every year, reducing carbon emissions by over 30 metric tons per year.
+With the new solar panels, our solar energy capacity saves approximately 38,000 kilowatt-hours of electricity every year, reducing carbon emissions by over 30 metric tons per year.

 Prior to the 2-piece steel packaging of our spray starch, spray starch was manufactured in 3-piece steel cans.
 We made a decision to be an industry leader and change our packaging to a 2-piece steel can thereby reducing the steel needed for the can by 30%.
 Though the design change to the packaging was risky, going against the well-established industry standard which had been in place for decades, competitors and others in the industry followed our example.
 This innovative practice not only reduced the use of a limited global resource of steel, it also reduced our carbon footprint associated with manufacturing and distributing our products and saved millions of gallons of water due to a change in the water treatment process attributable to the new can design.